Remy Ma’s ‘ShETHER:’ Nicki Minaj Responds, But Not To The Person You Think

 “[What you] should [be] saying is that it’s not true,” she began in a somewhat deleted and mostly shorthanded series of tweets, “seeing as it’s not.
 [You] shouldn’t have posted [something] indirect in the first place.
 Bless your heart.”

-In a break between responses, Songz lightly reminded Minaj that he was not the one behind “ShETHER,” and that she needed to point her fury toward the right target.
+In a break between responses, where Nicki also took credit for helping Songz sells one of his albums, the “Slow Motion” crooner lightly reminded Minaj that he was not the one behind “ShETHER,” and that she needed to point her fury toward its actual target, Remy Ma.

 @NICKIMINAJ you need to be mad at Remy Nicki. ????